 Black Rat Snake

-The black rat snake is a medium-sized snake with an average length between 40 to 70 inches (1,0 to 1,77 m), and as its name suggests, is completely black except for the white chin and belly.
+There aren't any subspecies currently recognized by scientists (see species/taxonomy below).
+The black rat snake is a medium-sized snake with an average length ranging from 40 to 70 inches (1,0 to 1,77 m), and as its name suggests, is completely black except for the white chin and belly.

 Species / Taxonomy